outdoorbits/little-backup-box/README.md

 2. Make sure that your Raspberry Pi is connected to the internet.
 3. Run the following command on the Raspberry Pi: `curl -sSL https://is.gd/littlebackupbox | bash`

-Little Backup Box supports three backup modes:
+Little Backup Box supports four backup modes:

+- **Remote control** Provides a simple web interface to manually choose one of the two modes described above.
 - **Card backup** Automatically backs up the contents of a storage card to an external storage device.
 - **Camera backup** Transfers photos, raw files, and videos from the camera connected directly to the Raspberry Pi.
 The transferred files are saved in the */home/pi/BACKUP/[CAMERA MODEL]* directory on the system storage card. **Important** Make sure that the camera is set to the MTP USB connection mode.
-- **Remote control** Provides a simple web interface to manually choose one of the two modes described above.
+- **Internal backup** Automatically backs up the contents of a storage card to the internal storage.

 During the installation, choose the desired mode from the selection dialog.